external-secrets/kubernetes-external-secrets/README.md

       property: username
 ```

-...or we can omit both the name and property keys and _all_ properties will be loaded from hello-service/credentials.
+...or we can omit name and property when we want _all_ properties from hello-service/credentials.

 ```yml
 apiVersion: 'kubernetes-client.io/v1'